What is MICR?

 The good news is that nowadays, checks are not necessarily required to be printed using magnetic ink.
 You can print the MICR line on the check using any ink.
 It makes the check printing process easier and simpler.
 These days, most check readers use optical means to read checks rather than magnetic, due to which they can’t differentiate between magnetic and regular ink.
 Furthermore, you can use your home or office printer to print your own checks.

-PostGrid provides a check writing, printing, and mailing service that guides you on how to read the MICR line on check and print accurately.
+PostGrid provides a check writing, printing, and mailing service that guides you on how to read the MICR line on the check and print accurately.
 Our platform is user-friendly and can print acceptable checks that are compliant with the MICR guidelines.

 - There are two fonts used for printing a MICR line: E13-B and CMC-7.
 Both of these fonts work in the same way and are recognized globally.